U.S. military strikes drug-carrying boat from Venezuela, Rubio says

 The U.S. has not indicated it plans to strike Venezuela's government.

-The Trump administration has accused Maduro's government — a longtime U.S. foe — of working with drug cartels to traffic narcotics to the United States, and of leading a Venezuela-based drug group called Cartel de los Soles.
+The Trump administration has accused Maduro's government — a longtime U.S. foe — of working with drug cartels and groups like Tren de Aragua to traffic narcotics to the United States, and of leading a Venezuela-based drug group called Cartel de los Soles.
 Maduro was charged with narco-terrorism and drug trafficking in U.S. federal court in 2020.
 Last month, Attorney General Pam Bondi doubled the reward for Maduro's arrest to $50 million.

 Maduro has denied the allegations.
 Venezuelan Foreign Minister Yvan Gil called Bondi's move "pathetic" and a "crude political propaganda operation."